bardourbano/rpg-fight/README.md

    ```sh
    php artisan key:generate
    ```
-5. Create a database for the app
+5. Create a database for the app.
+(This command shoul be run through an MySQL CLI or IDE)
     ```sql
     CREATE DATABASE rpg_fight
     ```